 Tanzania's food regulatory system is generally consistent with the Sanitary and Phytosanitary (SPS) agreement of the World Trade Organization (WTO) and other international treaties including Codex Alimentarius, the World Organization for Animal Health (OIE), and the International Plant Protection Convention (IPPC).

-The primary regulations affecting U.S. exports to Tanzania are available on the Tanzania Bureau of Standards (TBS) website or the Tanzania National Business Portal.
-TBS is responsible for most matters concerning the importation and inspection of imported food products.
-Exporters should submit all documents at least seven days before the arrival of their shipments through appointed clearing and forwarding agents.
+The primary regulations affecting U.S. exports to Tanzania are available on the Tanzania Bureau of Standards (TBS) website, from the Tanzania Atomic Energy Commission (TAEC), and through the Tanzania National Business Portal.
+TBS and TAEC are responsible for most matters concerning the importation and inspection of imported food products.
+Exporters should submit all documents at least seven days before arrival of their shipments through appointed clearing and forwarding agents.

 Products shipped to Tanzania must have a corresponding Food Importer Registration Certificate (FIRC).
 Importers in Tanzania apply for a FIRC for each product they import.
-To obtain a FIRC the imported products must satisfy the Tanzania requirements as evaluated by TBS.
+To obtain a FIRC the imported products must satisfy Tanzania requirements as evaluated by TBS.
+For more information on the FIRC see the 2023 FAIRS Export Certificate Report.